 How can I find out more about BSL sign language choirs?

 Paul Whittaker is passionate about signing choirs and runs several of them.
-A profoundly deaf musician, he has run workshops across the country, adjudicates signing choir classes at music festivals and has recently launched www.sibsl.co.uk, an online resource of signed songs and teaching videos.
+A profoundly deaf musician, he runs workshops across the country and adjudicates signing choir classes at music festivals.
 The most important thing to remember for the people running a signing choir is that it should be accessible.
 “You must respect both BSL and those who use it.
 If a Deaf person does not understand what your choir is signing then you have a problem.”

 “Signed song is a fantastic way of bringing people together, raising deaf awareness and learning about communication.
 It can also be a good workout and is something that all ages can enjoy - Paul Whittaker OBE